apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     properly, check your operating system's options regarding TCP keepalive for more information.
 Defaults to
     **false**.

+* *clientTcpKeepAlive* :
+    (Java system property: **zookeeper.clientTcpKeepAlive**)
+    **New in 3.6.1:**
+    Setting this to true sets the TCP keepAlive flag on the client sockets.
+Some broken network infrastructure may lose the FIN packet that is sent from closing client.
+These never closed client sockets cause OS resource leak.
+Enabling this option terminates these zombie sockets by idle check.
+    Enabling this option relies on OS level settings to work properly, check your operating system's options regarding TCP keepalive for more information.
+Defaults to **false**.
+Please note the distinction between it and **tcpKeepAlive**.
+It is applied for the client sockets while **tcpKeepAlive** is for the sockets used by quorum members.
+Currently this option is only available when default `NIOServerCnxnFactory` is used.

 * *electionPortBindRetry* :
     (Java system property only: **zookeeper.electionPortBindRetry**)
     Property set max retry count when Zookeeper server fails to bind